 For this effect, the body does not need a whopping 3 liters of water.
 Half - that is, 1.5 liters - will do.
-However, your body and especially your skin would certainly not complain about 2 liters of water.
+Your body and especially the skin would certainly not complain about 2 liters of water.

 Help or humbug: dietary supplements for beautiful skin

 Carrots are rabbit food and vegetables, fish & Co. are also otherwise rather a horror for you?
-Then you're just what the cosmetics industry is looking for.
+Then you're a sitting duck for the cosmetics industry.
 In addition to creams and serums, the cosmetics industry also has a number of drinks and dragées full of nutrients that promise magical effects for the skin.
 The magic word is cosmeceuticals, a portmanteau of the English terms "cosmetics" and "pharmaceuticals.
 Together, they make up a "cosmetic" in German, so to speak.
 This booming product category includes not only creams and serums, but also dietary supplements.

 Cosmeceuticals are supposed to be bursting with highly efficient active ingredients.
 The trick is that they contain just enough of them to fall below the threshold of a drug.
 This point is enormously important for manufacturers.
 For drugs, the effect must be proven in independent studies.
 That is the law.